+W (wide-angle)

-- W (wide-angle) - 3.
-Compose the image and then record it. - Brightness (aperture) is also affected by using optical zoom. - Use of a tripod is recommended for slow shutter speeds and telephoto shots to avoid blurring of the image due to camera movement.
+- 3. Compose the image and then record it. - Brightness (aperture) is also affected by using optical zoom. - Use of a tripod and the wired remote controller is recommended for slow shutter speeds and telephoto shots to avoid blurring of the image due to camera movement.